Israel Vibration: History

 For their third album, Why You So Craven (the title track aimed at their former producer Cowan), they worked with Henry "Junjo" Lawes but disagreements meant that they left the album unfinished, with Lawes getting The Tamlins to complete it.

 The group relocated to New York in 1982 to seek professional health care, and escape the growing dancehall movement in Jamaica, but struggled to break through there and they split up.
 They each attempted to launch solo careers, with Bulgin releasing the Mr Sunshine album in 1985, but by 1987 they decided to relaunch Israel Vibration.
 Having all been turned down when they approached Gary "Dr. Dread" Himmelfarb, founder of RAS Records, during their solo period, they received a positive response when they approached him as a group.
-They were flown to Washington, D.C. to record a new album at the Lion and Fox Recording Studios in College Park, Maryland, backed by the Roots Radics.
+They were flown to Washington, D.C., to record a new album at the Lion and Fox Recording Studios in College Park, Maryland, backed by the Roots Radics.
 Strength of my Life was the group's fourth album.
 The band stayed with RAS into the 21st century, releasing more than a dozen albums for the label.

 In 1997, Apple Gabriel left the group to pursue a solo career, releasing the album Another Moses in 1999.
 Skelly and Wiss continue to record albums and tour the world as Israel Vibration, backed by longtime associates Roots Radics.
 In December 2014 they were reportedly recording a new album set for release in early 2015.
 The new album, entitled "Play It Real" was released on 31 March 2015 via Utopia.
-On March 23rd, 2020, Albert "Apple Gabriel" co-founder and former member of the group died due to 'compilation sickness', earlier reports indicated that Albert was not well for quite some time, this was supposedly due to some of the polio infections left in his body.
-On a Facebook post on March 7, 2020, he had indicated that he had suffered a stroke.
+On March 23, 2020, Albert "Apple Gabriel" co-founder and former member of the group died due to 'compilation sickness', earlier reports indicated that Albert was not well for quite some time, this was supposedly due to some of the polio infections left in his body.
+On a Facebook post on March 7, 2020, he had indicated that he had had a stroke.
 He died on March 23, 2020.
-On August 26th, 2022, Cecil "Skelly" Spence died of lung cancer.
+On August 26, 2022, Cecil "Skelly" Spence died of lung cancer.